 Although we selected the Multi_Cast.xls file as source definition, there are many situations where we may not require all the columns present in that table or we may have to add extra columns.
 To resolve these type of situations, we can edit the table by Right click on the table definition and selecting the Edit.. option from the context menu.

-Once you select the Edit.. option, a new window called Edit tables will be opened as show below.
+Selecting the Edit.. option open a new window called Edit tables as shown below.
 In order to alter or change the existing table, we have to navigate to Columns Tab.
 For example,

 - If you want to add new columns then, Please select the first button (before scissors symbol) and add Column Name, Data Type, Precision (if required), Scale (if required), If it is primary key then change the Key type to primary and check mark the Not Null option (if your column doesn’t allow null values)